 The people of Seychelles are generally warm and friendly.
 And one of the best ways to mingle with them and soak in the local vibe is to visit the markets.

-Get to know the people of Seychelles by visiting the Victoria Market.
-Also known as Sir Selwyn Clarke Market, this market is located at the heart of Mahe island.
-You can meet locals who sell fresh fish, fruits, and vegetables.
-Explore the many craft shops that offer souvenirs.
-You can buy trinkets ranging from ship models to pearl jewelry.
+Get to know the people of Seychelles by visiting the Victoria Market, also known as Sir Selwyn Clarke Market.
+Located at the heart of the island, you can meet locals who sell fresh fish, fruits, and vegetables.
+Explore the many craft shops that offer souvenirs and trinkets, ranging from ship models to pearl jewelry.
 And sample foods from the many Creole takeaway stands.

 Seychellois love to share their thoughts on Creole food and culture.
 You can feel the market’s enthusiasm from the vendors and locals buying their produce.
-It’s also visible evidence of the excellent mix of the old and new Seychellois lifestyle.
+It’s visible evidence of the genuine heart of the capital and shows an agreeable mix of the old and new Seychellois lifestyle.

 A visit to an art gallery is another way to understand the people of Seychelles better.
 Not only will you get to appreciate art, but you can also take a part of the island with you by buying art pieces made by local artists.
 George Camille Gallery, Galerie Passerose, and the Island Gallery Seychelles are great starting points.